dentproject/hldd/baseline-network-linux-hld.md

 ## Design

-![example layering with operating layers on top like meta-dent, the proposed hardware support layer in the middle, and base Yocto and Open Embedded layers at the bottom](images/layering-example.png "layering example")
+![example layering with distribution layer on top, the BSP layer in the middle, and base OS agnostic packages at the bottom](images/layering-example.png "layering example")

-### OS-agnostic hardware platform support
+### OS agnostic hardware platform support

 To allow sharing the platform support between different operating systems, the support is contained in an independent repository.
 It should allow easy building